Travel Photography Tips from award-winning Travel and Wildlife Photographer Kim Paffen

 • With a large aperture (a small aperture number, like f/1.4, f/2.8, or f/4.0), your background will be more blurry, meaning that a smaller, more specific, part of your image will be in focus.
 This is great for portrait photography or close-ups in wildlife photography;

-• A smaller aperture (high aperture number, like f/8.0, f/11, or f/22) means that you will have more details in your photo from the foreground to the background, which is great for landscape photography.
+• A smaller aperture (high aperture number, like f/8.0, f/11, or f/22) means that you will have more details in your photo from the foreground to the background, which is great for landscape photography or for example to photograph a larger group of animals.

 Manual mode vs. Semi-automatic mode